 Concept cells are neurons in the human MTL that fire in response to specific concepts in an all-or-none way (Rey et al., 2018).
-They exhibit a high degree of multimodal invariance (i.e., they respond to Jennifer Aniston as an image or her spoken name) and context invariance (i.e., a concept neuron tuned to Jennifer Aniston would activate when you see her in a park or in a café) (xx).
+They exhibit a high degree of multimodal invariance (i.e., they respond to Jennifer Aniston as an image or her spoken name) and context invariance (i.e., a concept neuron tuned to Jennifer Aniston would activate regardless of whether you see her in a movie, a park or in a café) (xx).

 Curiously, the latency of their firing rate is much later than would be required by simple sensory processing and object recognition, which is an indication of their involvement in memory processing (Mormann et al., 2008).
 This lines up with the observation that most concept neurons are tuned to personally relevant concepts and depend on the subjective and conscious perception rather than objective sensory properties (Quiroga et al., 2014, 2008).